woocommerce/google-listings-and-ads/src/Tracking/README.md

 -   `site_verify_success` - When a site is successfully verified with Google

--   `wordpress_account_connect_button_click` - Clicking on the button to connect WordPress.com account.

 <!-- -- >
 ## Developer Info
 All new tracking info should be updated in this readme.